jeffersonvivanco/Algorithms/python/dijkstra_algorithm/maps/nyc_map.md

 ## Project
 * Implemented a map covering only some parts of NYC using a graph.
 * Using Dijkstra's algorithm, the program finds the fastest route to the destination.
-* The fastest route is determined based on traffic, distance, and speed limit.
+* The fastest route is determined based on traffic and distance.
-* The map assumes you are driving everywhere.
+* The map only works uptown to downtown as shown by the arrows in the graph.
-* Visual Map provided, look at nyc_map.jpg
+* To run the program, run nyc_map.py
-* To run the program, run nyc_dijkstra.py
+* The project also comes with a test file -> nyc_map_test.py
-* Note: No UI provided, information about traffic, speed limit, and distance is displayed in the console.
+* The program prints out notifications informing you how the traffic is between places.
+Note: The time between places is in seconds because this map is used in the future by flying cars who take seconds to get to places.

 ## Places
 1. One World Trade Center